Moana Pozzi: Legacy

 Pozzi was a popular and beloved figure in Italy and made a name for herself outside of the pornography industry.
 Following her death, The New Yorker remarked on the country being in mourning as the result of her passing and the Archbishop of Naples gave a homily in her honor.
+In fact, she considered herself Roman Catholic.
 During her lifetime, Pozzi supported LGBT rights, denounced the Mafia, and campaigned for legalization of sex work.
 Upon her death, she left much of her fortune to cancer research.
 Since she remains a well-known figure in Italy, the Walt Disney Company made the decision to release the animated film Moana as Oceania in Italy and changed the title character's name to Vaiana for that localization.

 Pozzi inspired the main character of the 1999 film Guardami (Look at Me).